JuliaMath/openlibm/README.md

 ## Platform support

 OpenLibm builds on Linux, Mac OS X, Windows, FreeBSD, OpenBSD, and DragonFly BSD.
 It builds with both GCC and clang.
-Although largely tested and widely used on x86 architectures, OpenLibm also supports ARM and PowerPC.
+Although largely tested and widely used on the x86 and x86-64 architectures, OpenLibm also supports arm, aarch64, ppc64le, and mips.

 ## Build instructions